Detroit Media Partnership: Joint operations

-Detroit Media Partnership is the result of a 100-year joint operating agreement between the Detroit Free Press and The Detroit News.
-In 1987, the newspapers entered into the agreement, combining business operations while maintaining separate editorial staffs.
-The two papers also began to publish joint Saturday and Sunday editions, though the editorial content of each remained separate.
-At the time, the Detroit Free Press was the 10th highest circulation paper in the United States, and the combined Detroit News and Free Press was the country's fourth-largest Sunday paper.
+The two papers began to publish joint Saturday and Sunday editions under the name The Detroit News and Free Press in December 1989, alternating responsibility for individual sections of the paper.

+In 1989, the Detroit Free Press was the 10th-highest-circulation paper in the United States, and the combined Detroit News and Free Press was the country's fourth-largest Sunday paper.